Admissions6 min readMarch 7, 2026

 • Regular Action deadline: January 1

 MIT's Early Action is non-restrictive—you can apply EA to MIT and apply elsewhere simultaneously, including other EA or ED programs.
 This makes MIT's early round genuinely attractive: you get a decision in December without sacrificing other options.
+For a broader look at how early rounds affect your odds, see our breakdown of the early decision acceptance rate boost.

 What MIT Is Actually Looking For